KWOM Internet Services

 Q: If I sell my house, does the new owner have to pay another installation charge?

-A: If the radio is still installed, we can activate service to the new owner for a $50 activation fee, including Windows XP or router setup via phone support..
+A: If the radio is still installed, we can activate service to the new owner for a $50 activation fee, including router setup via phone support..

 Q: Isn't KWISP a cereal?